 There may be possible exceptions to a family member having their own individual plans, such as both parents having their own individual employer-sponsored plans.
 In this case, the children may only be listed as dependents on one or the other’s health plans.
 Continuing on, here are tips for those looking to enroll their family into a family health plan.

-For the majority of states, the Open Enrollment Period is active now, running from November 1, 2022 until January 15, 2023.
+For the majority of states, the Open Enrollment Period runs from November 1 until January 15.
 Bear in mind, deadlines may be different in some states, so it may be important to check your state’s Open Enrollment deadlines.

 If you enroll by December 15, your health coverage may begin immediately on January 1.
 For those who enroll after December 15, your health coverage may begin on February 1.